NIBEDITA-JHA/littlebox/README.md

-This is the crust of the new things and the work we did at Little box India.
+This is the crust of the new things and the work we did at Little box India as a part of our internship.